trothenbacher/productstore/README.md

 # productstore
-A simple productstore application built with Spring Boot.
+A simple product store application built with Spring Boot.

 # What I Learned
 * Using gradle as a build tool.